 CBS stood by its change and representatives for Hillary Clinton and Martin O’Malley’s campaigns agreed to the change, the source added.

-The incident was first reported
+The incident was first reported by Yahoo!.

 Jeff Weaver, the Vermont senator’s campaign manager, backed the account that the dispute was largely over cutting the opening statements from 90 seconds to 30 seconds in order to get right to questions about the Paris attacks.